 Food terrorism is a very serious problem due to substances such as Ricin.
 Ricin can be manufactured from castor beans using the equipment in a high school chemistry laboratory.
 Ingesting an amount the size of a pinhead can kill you, with no known cure, by breaking down the cell membranes in your body.
 A small vial, poured into a food mix batch by a terrorist worker whose background is not well known (possibly an illegal immigrant), could kill tens of thousands of people.
 In the face of threats like this it is imperative that food processors have the ability to instantly recall tracking and traceability data, so as not only be able to track materials but also the people that handled them.

-Most importantly, a BellHawk system will typically pay for itself in 6 months or less by improvements in operating efficiency that result from better tracking of operations.
+Most importantly, the KnarrTek software will typically pay for itself in 6 months or less by improvements in operating efficiency that result from better tracking of operations.
 So, instead of paying the ongoing costs of maintaining manual tracking and traceability data, food processors can put in a system that will pay them money after the first six months.

-Because of its excellent tracking and traceability capabilities, BellHawk is ideally suited to:
+Because of its excellent tracking and traceability capabilities, the KnarrTek software is ideally suited to:

 Food processors still maintaining their traceability records by hand, using pencil and paper and who want to switch over to electronic records.